-Thge MIST project is organizsed as part of the KTH Space Center which coordinates and promotes space-related activity at several KTH departments, with an overarching objective of establishing KTH as a “Space University” and a hub for Swedish space research and technology.
+The MIST project is organised as part of the KTH Space Center which coordinates and promotes space-related activity at several KTH departments, with an overarching objective of establishing KTH as a “Space University” and a hub for Swedish space research and technology.

-The director of the KTH Space Center is Dr Christer Fuglesang, astronaut (Space Shuttle flights STS-116 and STS-128) and adjunct professor of astroparticle physics at KTH.
+The director of the KTH Space Center is Dr Christer Fuglesang, astronaut (Space Shuttle flights STS-116 and STS-128) and professor of Astronautics at KTH.

 MIST is managed by Dr (h.c.)
 Sven Grahn, a KTH engineering physics graduate (1969) and veteran of Swedish space activities.
 He is assisted by Ms Agnes Gårdebäck, a KTH engineering physics student, who functions as a teaching assistant in the project.
-She also supervises the work of some of the “sub-teams” (management, structure) into which the students are organized.
-Mr Grahn supervises the sub-teams for the ground station and for functional testing.
+She also supervises the work of some of the “sub-teams” (management, mechanical) into which the students are organized.

 Other sub-team supervisors are:

-Dr Gunnar Tibert, KTH associate professor of mechanics, supervises the attitude control and mechanical test sub-team.
+Dr Gunnar Tibert, KTH associate professor of mechanics, supervises the attitude control sub-team.

 Mr Theodor-Adrian Stana, electronics engineer from KTH’s astroparticle physics group supervises the “electrical” sub-team.